eric26009/68K-Disassembler/README.md

 	- D6 stores the size for immediate value (0=Byte, 1=Word, 2=Long).
 	- BYTE_COUNTER, stores number of bytes to be printed out.

-Feldman_Zhu_Disassembler.x68

-	Where all the .x68 files are included and run from.
-It includes all the defined constants and equates.
-It is also responsible for looping through memory and pausing and continuing when the user presses enter.

-	- A4 - stores starting/current address that is being decoded.
-	- A5 - stores ending address of memory that needs to be decoded.
-	- A6 - LINE_COUNTER, stores the number of lines printed so far.
-	- INCREMENT, stores the increment to next memory location.

 ea.x68